ila-io/slipboard/README.md

 ## CAD
 Here's the slipboard slipped onto a mockup section of the Surface Pro!
-![a screenshot from Fusion360 containing my hackpad](Photos/cad_top.png) I plan to add rubber/silicon to the insets that you can see beneath the tablet, since I own some that I could cut out and glue in myself!
+![a screenshot from Fusion360 containing my hackpad](Photos/cad_top.png) There are soft sliders in the insets to allow the device to slide on and off safely, and stay secured while in use!

 ### back/bottom
 ![a screenshot of the bottom of my hackpad](Photos/cad_bottom.png)